 The Maltese are also fond of sweets, cakes and desserts and when in Malta you'll get to savor many of these.
 Some of the yummiest traditional sweets are seasonal.

-If you'd like to learn more about these traditional delicious sweets, visit our Maltese Easy Dessert Recipes page for more information and to get the recipes.
+If you'd like to learn more about these traditional delicious sweets, visit our Maltese Sweets Recipes page for more information and to get the recipes.
 It’s in the Maltese culture, to use any excuse to celebrate with exquisite Mediterranean food and yummy local specialties, so ….
 When in Malta, do as the Maltese do! :)

 Do you think that you'll go shopping at a supermarket when on your Malta vacations?
 Check out our 7 Things You Must Buy from a Malta Supermarket article before you go!